qdrvm/kagome/README.md

 - [ ] Warp sync
 - [ ] Light client

-More detailed of KAGOME development can be found within the [supported features](./README.md/#supported-features) section and in [projects board](https://github.com/soramitsu/kagome/projects/2)
+More details of KAGOME development can be found within the [supported features](./README.md/#supported-features) section and in [projects board](https://github.com/soramitsu/kagome/projects/2)